-Counsellors listen to people talk about their feelings, without judging or offering advice.
-Counsellors help people better understand themselves, solve problems, reach goals and develop self-worth.
+Counsellors listen to people talk about feelings and problems, without judging or offering advice.
+Counsellors can help people better understand themselves and their feelings, solve problems, reach goals, improve relationships and feel good.

-Counsellors have different backgrounds and qualifications.
-Some counsellors have formal qualifications in counselling, some might be registered psychologists, and others might have backgrounds in teaching, nursing, psychology or social work.
+Counsellors have various backgrounds and qualifications.
+Some counsellors have formal qualifications in counselling and/or psychotherapy.
+Some are registered psychologists.
+And others have backgrounds in teaching, nursing, psychology or social work.

-Counsellors offer a mix of one-on-one counselling, family therapy, couples therapy and group work for children and families, depending on your needs or your child’s needs.
+Counsellors offer a mix of one-on-one counselling, family therapy, couples therapy and group work for children and families.

 Counsellors also often work with families who have children with disability.